Aetherinox/csf-firewall/docs/docs/usage/prepost.md

 # Usage › Pre and Post Scripts

-CSF provides special folders where you can place your own bash scripts to be executed at specific points during the firewall startup process.
-These scripts make it easy to maintain custom, persistent firewall rules that are automatically applied every time the CSF service is restarted.
+CSF includes dedicated directories where you can place custom Bash scripts to run at specific stages of the firewall’s startup process.
+This allows you to easily maintain persistent, custom firewall rules that are automatically applied each time the CSF service starts or restarts.

 <br />